Written by Ben Leach

 I’ve also had a conversation with Ainsley Harriott about shoes…that was a weird one.

 Not to sound like the grumpy one in the HeX office, but I genuinely don’t know where to begin.
-One of the biggest pet peeves for me is the improper use of the word ‘literally’, even thinking about it is making me sweat uncontrollably.
+One of the biggest pet peeves for me is the improper use of the word ‘literally’, even thinking about it is making me mad!
 No, you’re not ‘literally dying’ when you’re laughing…you’re figuratively dying.

-I have two mottos that I use in day to day life and in work.
+I have two mottos that I use in day to day life and at work.
 My favourite is ‘You only live once, but if you do it right, once is enough.’ – it’s cringy, but, essentially, if you be the best person you can be, stay true to yourself and try and achieve everything you want to achieve, then you can die knowing that you have lived your best possible life.
 Similarly, the next one is about holding onto anger and is featured in a lot of Buddhist teachings and that is ‘Holding on to anger is like drinking poison and expecting the other person to die.’